 To EarthDance’s Scholarship Donors,

-The EarthDance Apprenticeship of 2013 has been an experience that has and will continue to shape and change the course of my family’s future.
+The EarthDance Apprenticeship has been an experience that has and will continue to shape and change the course of my family’s future.
 Although I was the apprentice I feel that it truly became a life-changing episode for the entire family.
 We have been looking for ways to live simpler and healthier lives and the apprenticeship has been an essential piece of our growth.

 The weekly CSA became a treasure as we discovered a taste for things we would not have had exposure to otherwise.
 Our children began to pick favorites early on from Swiss chard to sugar snap peas.
 This has been a true blessing as we have struggled as a family with multiple food allergies, dwindling diet choices and limited resources.
 I believe EarthDance has given me the inspiration and skills to go in the direction of becoming more self-sustainable: growing food that we could not otherwise afford on a regular basis.
 My plans for the future of my newly acquired skills have already begun.
 I was recently able to purchase a slightly rusty but affordable tiller with which I have started to till beds in my backyard for growing next spring.
 My short-term goal is to grow enough food to support my family and share with friends.
 My long-term vision or “dream” is to operate a small family farm.
 The best part of this entire experience would have to be the people I have met while learning and growing at EarthDance.
 I especially appreciate the excellent teaching and organizational efforts that are made by the entire staff.
 Additionally, I was able to work alongside others who were concerned about the stewardship of the great gift that we call earth.
 It has been an honor becoming part of a community of growers.